StarlitPath/starlitpath.github.io/Upcoming Solutions/Surplex.md

 ---

 # Surplex
-An upcoming full-body method currently on Kickstarter, it uses two shoe-like trackers to track your feet from just rotation alone.
+An upcoming full-body method currently on Kickstarter, using two shoes equipped with IMUs and pressure sensors to determine foot position and full-body movement through shifts in one's center of gravity.

 **Overall price:** $169-$339